- Police Bail

 Where the CPS has already received a file from the Police, the Police will supply information on the relevant Manual of Guidance form and suggestion that a Section 5B application be made.
 Where the CPS has not yet received a file from the Police (for example where the defendant has only recently been charged and bailed), the Police will submit either a custody remand file or the appropriate Manual of Guidance National file Standard, file, together with information supporting a proposed Section 5B application.

-Where the CPS receives information from a source other than the Police which may justify a Section 5B application, you should provide details to the Police and request the Police view.
-Where the CPS has not yet received a file from the Police, you should request a file.
+Where the CPS receives information from a source other than the Police which may justify a Section 5B application, the prosecutor should provide details to the Police and request the Police view.
+Where the CPS has not yet received a file from the Police, the prosecutor should request a file.
 The Manual of Guidance gives details of the forms and procedures to be used.

-You should consider the following when deciding whether to use Section 5B:
+The prosecutor should consider the following when deciding whether to use section 5B: